brianreumere/es-theme-alcamoth/README.md

 ### Header images

 Most header logos are from Dan Patrick (see [Sublicenses](#sublicenses)).
 To get the SVGs to display properly in Emulation Station, I had to edit most of them with Inkscape.
 Generally they had to be flattened and re-saved.
-If any paths displayed incorrectly after flattening, it helped to select each path individually and perform a Path->Union operation on it, and then retry flattening all paths.
+If any paths displayed incorrectly when selecting all layers and objects and then flattening, it helped to select each path (e.g. each letter or shape) individually and perform a Path->Union (⌘ + on macOS) operation on it, and then retry flattening all paths, group them, and save.

 ## Theme